GlynDobson/WorkspaceONE/DSP/imaging/README.md

 * Set the value of **$tag** to the name of the tag to be applied to the device.
 This is the tag created above that is assgigned to the Smart Group where the Domain configuration is assigned.
 * Update the value of **$ownership** if required.
 Typcaily this will not need to be changed.

+With the USB drive connected, CD to the location of the file and run DSPCreater.ps1.
+The process will do the following:
+* Formats the USB drive
+* Mounts the ISO to a virtual DVD drive
+* Copies all files from the ISO to the USB drive
+* Dismounts the ISO file
+* Extracts the install.wim file for the Enterprise version of Windows to the temporary folder in $buildFolder (this is the Windows image that will be applied to the device)
+* Adds the Workspace ONE PPKG files to the to the windows image folder
+* Updates the standard PPGK files to trigger a reboot instead of a shut down
+* Adds the unatend.xml file to the windows panther folder
+* Updates DSP_Register.ps1 with the specified API endpoint URL and credentials
+* Applies the updates to the install.wim image
+* Specifies the version of windows to install as the Enterprise edition
+* Ejects the USB drive

+Imaging process
+* dd